 For those with an eating disorder, Halloween can be a challenging time.
 Eating disorders and sweets do not typically go together easily, so all that holiday candy can increase stress and hamper recovery.
 However, it is possible to enjoy Halloween while in recovery from an eating disorder, especially with some planning.

 Friends, family, and treatment team members are all integral parts of the support system in eating disorder recovery.
 While the treatment team can teach coping skills designed to mitigate heightened anxiety, it takes real-world practice to solidify those skills.
 Therefore, friends and family members can be tremendous allies.
-Bringing a friend to a party provides empathy and backup should things get too intense.
+Bringing a friend to a gathering provides empathy and backup should things get too intense.
 If a friend can’t be there in person, create a plan to call or text them for support.

 Have a plan, but be flexible.